Zehua-Chen/framework-notes/frontend/apple-ui/catalyst/README.md

 "Installed" property in storyboard builder contains a trait called "Idiom" that allow you to remove some views for "Mac" and "iPad"

+## Architecture

+- Catalyst projects would be automatically built to contain code for both intel and arm macs